cactusWhiskey/tensor-evolution/README.md

 Fitness is evaluated by building, compiling, and training a model from each population member's genome.
 Training is done the standard way (i.e. via backpropagation, not through any evolutionary means).

+Note that most layer types can be added amost anywhere in the genome.
+If the input shape isn't right, it's corrected (attempts are made to correct it intelligently, but if required it's forced to fit).

 ## Supported Layer Types